Can The IRS Collect Tax Debt After 10 Years?

 With that said, you do have more options when realizing that the time to collect is coming nearer.
 You won’t go the way of Al Capone or any celebrity who has run afoul of the IRS or has deliberately lied on a return.
 For one, you are trying to pay back a debt and restore your credit.

-Details of Extending The Limitations Period
+Details of Extending The Limitations Period of 10 Years

 If you are trying to calculate the exact date of the 10-year period, you should begin with the date of the actual IRS tax assessment.
 So, if you fail to pay taxes on time but file a return, you will receive a letter from the IRS (called a “written notice”) and the date of that first letter is the date that the 10-year clock starts.
 If you do not file a return or pay your taxes, then the IRS will create a substitute return for you and what is called a deficiency assessment, which also will start the 10-year clock.
 Generally, a deficiency assessment is an additional review that calculates a payment you must make along with regular taxes.
 While the assessment sounds intimidating, it is merely balancing the government’s books.